 Parents or guardians of students who are dependents for income tax purposes may review their dependents' academic records.
 It is assumed that all undergraduates are independent of their parents.
 Each request to review a student's academic records must be accompanied by appropriate documentation.
-Transcripts, however, cannot be released to a third party without the student's signature, except in those circumstances indicated in the Family Educational Rights and Privacy Act.
+Transcripts, however, cannot be released to a third party without the student's signature,

+- except in those circumstances indicated in the Family Educational Rights and Privacy Act.
+Students who are enrolled in LSUA dual enrollment courses are also covered under FERPA regulations. - 4.
 The right to file a complaint with the U.S. Department of Education concerning alleged failures by Louisiana State University at Alexandria to comply with the requirements of FERPA.